Today, the KP brand is best known for peanuts, crisps and chocolate dip pots.

 Charles Kenyon became an alderman, representing the Liberal party.
-A keen Wesleyan Methodist, it was through the church that he met Matthew Smith Craven (1845 – 1923), who produced jam from a large factory on Scarborough Street in Hull.
+A keen Wesleyan Methodist, it was through the church that he met Matthew Smith Craven (1845 – 1923), who produced jam at a large factory on Scarborough Street, Hull.

 Kenyon and Craven merged their interests in 1891, and the firm was incorporated as Kenyon, Son & Craven.
 Pickles, sauces and confectionery were produced, as well as jam.

-The Hull factory was divested in 1930, and all production was concentrated at Rotherham.
+The Hull factory was divested in 1930, and all production was centralised at Rotherham.

 Harry Kenyon died in 1932, and left a gross estate valued at £2,081.